pindab0ter/hansvl.nl/content/blog/2023-08-22-laravel-recursive-heading-numbers/index.md

 ## Reflection

-A WYSIWYG[^1] editor like [CKEditor](https://ckeditor.com/) could have been a [less complex](https://grugbrain.dev/#grug-on-complexity) option, with the downside that if you want to make any change in the structure of the page, you were going to have to re-number all the headings manually, as I don’t know of any easily integrated WYSIWYG editors that support auto numbering of headings.
+A WYSIWYG[^wysiwig] editor like is another option.
+The downside of that is that if you want to make any change to the structure of the page, you are going to have to manually re-number all the headings, as I don’t know of any WYSIWYG editor libraries that support auto numbering of headings.
+On top of that, it seems like overkill to use a WYSIWYG editor for this.

-[^1]: What You See Is What You Get
+[^wysiwig]: What You See Is What You Get